 Internet domain: .az

 International dialling code: 994

 Transport and driving: Vehicles drive on the right-hand side of the road.
-Public transport can be unreliable, and most expats prefer to use their own private vehicle.
+Despite Baku's modern metro system, public transport can be unreliable and doesn't cover all areas, and many expats prefer to use their own private vehicle.

 Are you an expat living in Azerbaijan?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Azerbaijan.
 Please contact us if you'd like to contribute.

 Expat Health Insurance

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.